JosephArmas/cecs-491A-Team-Big-Data/SQL Instructions/README.txt

 	Click Memberships on the left and make them a db_datareader Step 4.
 Creating the Tables
 	Execute the LogsDDL into the Logs Database
-	Execute the UsersDDL into the Users Database
+	*Very important to execute Users then UserProfiles, it has a foreign key constraint Execute the UsersDDL into the Users Database
-	Execute the UserProfilesDDL into the Users Database *Very important to execute Users then UserProfiles, it has a foreign key constraint Step 5.
+	Execute the UserProfilesDDL into the Users Database Execute the FeaturesDDL into the Features Database Execute the UserHashDDL into the UserHash Database Step 5.
 Granting Insert Permission on Logs
 	Enter in the SQL query GRANT INSERT on dbo.Logs to AppUser